Construction accounting is a unique form of accounting requiring specific financial management tools. Here’s what you need to know.

 - How will you know the right things are happening and the wrong things aren’t?

-- Are you willing to hear, face, and solve the wrong things when they occur?
+- Are you willing to monitor your results?
+(Then confront and solve the wrong things when they occur?)

 Some of the main tools you will need to establish a successful construction accounting system include: